Find Your Rehab

 Motivational InterviewingMotivational Interviewing (MI) is an evidence-based therapeutic approach that enhances an individual's motivation to change by resolving ambivalence surrounding addiction.
 Through empathetic dialogue and open-ended questions, therapists help clients explore their personal reasons for seeking recovery, establishing intrinsic motivation rather than external pressures.
 MI emphasizes collaboration between the therapist and client, promoting a non-judgmental space where individuals feel heard and validated.
 By recognizing and articulating their own motivations and goals, clients can gain confidence in their ability to effect change.
 This technique fosters a sense of empowerment and self-determination, making it an effective tool in addiction treatment that encourages clients to take ownership of their recovery journey.

-Other Category Rehabs You Might Like: Codeine Rehab
+Other Category Rehabs You Might Like: 90 day Rehab Program

 Explore